moneybird/dockistrano/README.md

 To use Dockistrano for your application, two files should be created:

-1. A `Dockerfile` in the root of your project.
+### `Dockerfile`

 The `Dockerfile` describes the container that is created for the application and should contain all dependencies.
 Example:

 ```
 FROM ubuntu